AshritaSahoo/SIT-CUBESAT-AS/README.md

 # 🛰️ SIT-CUBESAT-AS
 This is a repository for Summer Internship 2024 on Cubesat and satellite design.
 We're learning about satellite communication.
-Follow me as we embark on an engaging and enthralling journey to buld a ground station to receive satellite signals.
+Follow me as we embark on an engaging and enthralling journey to build a ground station to receive satellite signals.

-# 🌞 DAY1 (25/06/2024):
+# Introduction:
 ## 🗣️ AN ENLIGHTENING TALK BY Dr. Chinmoy Saha
  - He is a Professor at the Department of Avionics in the Indian Institute of Space Science and Technology.
  - The Talk was about Small form factor satellites and satellite communication.